lambdaisland/plenish/examples/mbrainz-duckdb/README.md

 This example demonstrates how mbrainz datomic database works with the plenish.
-To use this example, we need to prepare the Datomic database and the empty Postgres database.
+To use this example, we need to prepare the Datomic database and the empty duckDB database.

 ## Prepare the Datomic database
 ### Getting Datomic